Senate panel wants Chinese-funded institutes to change or leave U.S.

 The report also said the U.S. State Department had tried to set up a program in China to promote U.S. culture, but that China had insisted on controlling the program to such an extent that the department stopped funding it in October.

-Reporting by Patricia Zengerle; Editing by Phil Berlowitz
+Reporting by Patricia Zengerle; Additional reporting by Philip Wen in Beijing; Editing by Phil Berlowitz